-Franciscus tended to reserve his abusive outpourings for private meetings, though his reputed “front man” was a different matter.
-Loren Stewart was an American, and was seemingly ubiquitous as a staff representative.
-Stewart was frequently belligerent towards anyone who could be viewed as a nonconformist.
+Franciscus tended to reserve his abusive outpourings for private meetings.
+His “front man” was a different matter.
+This was Loren Stewart, an American, seemingly ubiquitous as a staff representative.
+Stewart was frequently belligerent towards anyone who could be viewed as nonconformist.
 Castro found that Stewart tailed him and some of his friends in a confrontational manner that could be very unpleasant.
 “Unconditional love” and other sentiments were objectionable myths employed for prestige purposes.

 Franciscus threatened one woman with the prospect of getting “burnt.”
 He was also very hostile towards Kate Thomas, who had dared to criticise Holotropic Breathwork.
-Franciscus interpreted any criticism as an unpardonable crime, himself having been appointed by God to be the custodian of Cluny Hill College.
+Franciscus interpreted any criticism as an unpardonable crime, himself having been appointed by God (he said) to be the custodian of Cluny Hill College.
 So Thomas had to be banned from that sacred place of alternative therapy.
-There was absolutely nothing to prevent such dictatorial actions except the totally passive role of Eileen Caddy, who was reputed to be the divinely inspired mentor of the Foundation.
+There was absolutely nothing to prevent such dictatorial actions except the totally passive role of Eileen Caddy, reputedly the divinely inspired mentor of the Foundation.
 For too many years, this retiring figurehead had cultivated a habit of not speaking out against discrepancies.
 That was why Stewart and others could act like ogres when the mood took them, which was far too often.

 A consequence of this unsatisfactory situation was the book by Castro entitled Hypocrisy and Dissent within the Findhorn Foundation (1996).
 That revealing work was rejected and unofficially banned by the Foundation staff.
-Criticisms of their policies could not be tolerated, and were interpreted as proof that critics were the only guilty party.
-The evasion surrounding this book could well become legendary, but the recorded facts are quite sufficient to provide a sobering reminder of what can happen in organisations that rely upon lofty sentiments, catchphrases, and so-called “workshops.”
+Criticism of their policies could not be tolerated, being interpreted as proof that critics were the only guilty party.
+The evasion surrounding this book could well become legendary.
+The recorded facts are quite sufficient to provide a sobering reminder of what can happen in organisations that rely upon lofty sentiments, catchphrases, and so-called “workshops.”

 13.21 ICSA Fair Review and the Metcalf Evasion

-The same dissident book Hypocrisy and Dissent was read by more impartial parties, and was fairly represented in some journals, most notably that of ICSA (International Cultic Studies Association), the major American cult-monitoring thinktank to which numerous eminent academics are closely affiliated.
-The ICSA view of the Findhorn Foundation has been somewhat less flattering than the facile idiom of workshop ads.
-Also, they are not intimidated by the talismanic phrase “associated with the Department of Public Information,” which has been a rather frequent justification for anomalies.
+The same dissident book Hypocrisy and Dissent was read by more impartial parties.
+The report by Castro was fairly represented in some journals, most notably that of ICSA (International Cultic Studies Association), the major American cult-monitoring organisation.
+The ICSA view of the Findhorn Foundation was somewhat less flattering than the facile idiom of workshop ads.

-The ICSA review of the Castro book in Cults and Society appeared in 2001.
+The well known ICSA review of the Castro book first appeared in Cultic Studies Journal (1996) 13(2):212-213.
 That review ended with the statement: “This informative book is recommended for the general public, as well as sociologists and mental health professionals.
 It is essential reading on the dark side of the human potential movement.”

-The Foundation did not advertise themselves in terms of the Human Potential Movement (HPM); yet that is how many academics tended to classify them.
-The community programme does fit various aspects of the HPM trend starting in the 1960s and incubated at Esalen.
-That trend encompassed “workshops” and alternative therapy, and spread internationally to sectors like Findhorn during the 1970s.
-It was notably the American infiltration of the Findhorn Bay caravan park during the 70s which stimulated the tendency to “workshops” and related vogues.
+The Foundation did not advertise themselves in terms of the Human Potential Movement (HPM).
+That is how many academics tended to classify them.
+The community programme does fit various aspects of the HPM trend, starting in the 1960s and incubated at Esalen.
+That trend encompassed “workshops” and alternative therapy, spreading internationally to sectors like Findhorn during the 1970s.
+The American infiltration of the Findhorn Bay caravan park, during the1970s, stimulated the tendency to “workshops” and related vogues.
 Some of the terminology encountered by Stephen Castro and others was derived from California.
-Americans were represented amongst the staff, but other nationalities were in similar evidence.
+Americans were represented amongst the Foundation staff, but other nationalities were in similar evidence.
 There were many American and German visitors.

-It is relevant to compare the ICSA review with another item that appeared slightly earlier.
-The more idiosyncratic composition was entitled “Not a Book Review.”
+It is relevant to compare the ICSA review with another item that appeared a few years later.
+This idiosyncratic composition was entitled “Not a Book Review.”
 The negation is pronounced.
-This item was published in the much more obscure magazine Diggers and Dreamers (2000/2001, pp. 76-7).
-It was not a long item, and took up four paragraphs in the internet version that was subsequently employed by the Findhorn Foundation as a belated official response to the Castro volume.
-The response was overtitled as “Findhorn’s answer,” and was dated September 2002.
+This item was published in the relatively obscure magazine Diggers and Dreamers (2000/2001, pp. 76-7).
+The non-review took up four paragraphs in the internet version subsequently employed by the Findhorn Foundation as a belated official response to the Castro volume.
+The response was overtitled as “Findhorn’s answer,” and dated September 2002.

-The negatory item came from Bill Metcalf, who describes himself as a senior academic, but whose identity is otherwise supplied as “a member of Mable’s Treat in Australia.”
-Metcalf is known as an enthusiast of communes, or “intentional communities” as he insists upon calling them.
+The negatory item came from Bill Metcalf, who described himself as a senior academic, but whose identity is otherwise supplied as “a member of Mable’s Treat in Australia.”
+Metcalf is known as an enthusiast of communes, or “intentional communities” as he insisted upon calling them.
 He moved from Canada to Australia via a 1970s neo-hippy role.
-He has authored The Findhorn Book of Community Living (2004), which is a partisan text published by the Findhorn Foundation.
+He has authored The Findhorn Book of Community Living (2004), a partisan text published by the Findhorn Foundation.